Smith Ideals of Operadic Algebras in Monoidal Model Categories

 in $\M$.
 Here the left square is commutative by definition, and the right square is $X_0 \otimes_{\Sigma_n} (-)$ applied to $\alpha^{\boxprod_2 n}$ in \eqref{alphaboxn}.

-We consider the Reedy category $\sD$ with three objects $\{-1,0,1\}$, a map $0 \to -1$ that lowers the degree, a map $0 \to 1$ that raises the degree, and no other non-identity maps.
+We consider the Reedy category $\sD$ with three objects $\{-1,0,1\}$, a morphism $0 \to -1$ that lowers the degree, a morphism $0 \to 1$ that raises the degree, and no other non-identity morphisms.
 Using the Quillen adjunction \cite{hovey} (proof of 5.2.6)

 to show that $\varphi$ is a cofibration in $\M$, it is enough to show that \eqref{varphi-is-pushout} is a Reedy cofibration in $\M^{\sD}$.
-So we must show that in \eqref{varphi-is-pushout}: \begin{enumerate} \item The left and the middle vertical arrows are cofibrations in $\M$. \item The pushout corner map of the right square is a cofibration in $\M$. \end{enumerate}
+So we must show that in \eqref{varphi-is-pushout}: \begin{enumerate} \item The left and the middle vertical arrows are cofibrations in $\M$. \item The pushout corner morphism of the right square is a cofibration in $\M$. \end{enumerate}